marquesarthur/cronicas-rpg/class_fighter_dwarven_defender.md

 ## Dwarvish Runes

-Starting at **7th level**, you enchant your armor and shield with mighty dwarven runes.
+<i class="ra ra-anvil"></i> Starting at **7th level**, you enchant your armor and shield with mighty dwarven runes.
 You can carve up to three runes which remain on an object until you finish a long rest or you activate the rune, dispelling its effect.